Peening: Sharpening blades

 Scythe and sickle blades have traditionally been sharpened by occasional peening followed by frequent honing in the field during use.
 A blade can be sharpened by reforming the malleable steel to create an edge profile that can then be honed.
 Nicks and cuts to the blade edge can be worked out of the blade by peening and a new edge profile then formed for honing.

 Blades can be free-peened using various designs of peening anvils, or worked on a peening jig.
 A peening jig may have interchangeable caps that set different angles: a coarse angle can be set first about 3 mm back from the edge, and a fine angle is then set on the edge, leaving an edge that lends itself to being easily honed.
 The blade can then be honed using progressively finer honing stones until it is ready for use.

+Etymology

+The term peening is said to have derived from the Old Swedish term pæna, to beat thin with a hammer.

 History

-During construction of Barker Dam hydroelectric facilities in Colorado between 1908 and 1910, workers discovered that striking welds while they were still warm improved their strength.
+The use of peening to improve the material properties of metals goes back to ancient times.
+Gold was hammered to mechanically enhance helmets as far back as 2700 BC and bronze was hammered to strengthen armor in Ancient Greece.
+In the Middle Ages, hammering was used to strengthen and shape swords.
+Later applications to improve metal strength include the hammering of artillery gun barrels in the 18th century.
+Likewise, blacksmiths typically used a ball peen hammer to shape and improve the life of carriage springs.